PlanetLive/LinearA/axe/README.md

 [Pay your membership fees when you travel in our Aegean Sea.]

 In these waters, promise me, OK?
 “That’s no problem,” is your reply.
-[Okay, I will commit to tithe to the union and believe in the word of the hill temple oracles.]
+[Okay, I will commit to the maritime union in these water and will adhere to the policies of the hill temple oracles.]

 Then, to top these words of commitment, let’s shake hands.
 [Mirrors repeating a signal beat across hundreds of miles, like drums shaking hands.]